ztsrxh/RoadBEV/README.md

 > [!NOTE]
 > * Further, we provide the info for all samples in the RSRD-dense, which contains 2430 training and 296 testing samples [download](https://drive.google.com/file/d/1Hb2meQSmN9CCOkOwUJbHjv76yBUY2pWx/view?usp=sharing).
 > * The sample info for RSRD-sparse is also available, which contains 13K samples [download](https://drive.google.com/file/d/1i4lAahSvn8VVRCLqRpOJdvo2dOmLOppJ/view?usp=sharing).
-The RSRD-sparse can be used for pretraining since it has very sparse GT point cloud labels.
+It has very sparse GT point cloud labels, which can be used for pretraining or unsupervised learning.

 The directories should be like:
 ```shell